SnapperGPS/snappergps-housings/README.md

 ## Commercial box

 You can also buy an off-the-shelf enclosure that fits a SnapperGPS receiver and its peripherals, for example, a plastic box like [this one from the Hammond 1551 series](https://uk.rs-online.com/web/p/general-purpose-enclosures/5135426).
-Check that protection against water, dust, and mechanical force are aligned with your deployment conditions.
+Always check that protection against water, dust, and mechanical force are aligned with your deployment conditions.
+For this, you might want to familiarise yourself with [IP codes](https://en.wikipedia.org/wiki/IP_code).

 ## Acknowledgements